Question: What are the differences between a man and woman’s prayer?

 8.)
 When bowing and prostrating, she keeps her upper arms (the area from the shoulder to the elbow) as close as possible to the sides of her body, unlike men who distance their upper arms from their bodies.

 9.)
 When prostrating, she rests her forearms on the ground, unlike men who keep their arms raised above the ground.
 Her abdomen rests on top of her thighs and her upper-arms remain closely at her sides while her forearms lay on the floor.
 It is sunna for a woman to draw all of her limbs closely together in order to achieve maximum modesty.

 10.)
-She does not keep her toes upright like men.
+She does not keep her toes upright like men when prostrating.

 11.)
-While sitting for tashahud, she sits in the tawarrak position and she places her hands on top of her thighs such that the tips of her fingers reach her knees.
-The tawarrak position is described as sitting on her left buttock with her knees bent while both legs are conveniently positioned to the right side of her body.
+While sitting for tashahud, she sits in the tawarruk position and she places her hands on top of her thighs such that the tips of her fingers reach her knees.
+The tawarruk position is described as sitting on her left buttock with her knees bent while both legs are conveniently positioned to the right side of her body.